-House Bill No. 7127 aims to amend existing laws regarding state agency contracts for the licensing of software applications.
+House Bill No. 7127 aims to amend the current laws regarding state agency contracts for the licensing of software applications.
 The bill repeals Section 4d-30 of the general statutes and introduces new language that clarifies the definitions of "contract," "contractor," and "subcontractor" in relation to state agency information systems and telecommunications.
-Notably, it prohibits any contract entered into or amended on or after October 1, 2025, from including provisions that limit a state agency's ability to install or run licensed software on hardware of their choosing, provided that the software is designed for generally available desktop or server hardware.
+Notably, it specifies that any contract entered into or amended on or after October 1, 2025, for software applications designed to run on commonly available desktop or server hardware cannot include provisions that restrict a state agency's ability to install or run the software on hardware of their choosing.

 Statutes affected: